fenago/automation-anywhere-course/lab_guides/md/Lab_10.md

 actions.
 As with the *If* statements and loops, all the actions related to a step must be indented within the step they belon to.

-There may be many instances where you need to look up a single value from your XML data stream, especially when the XML data is being used for reference purposes.
-We will continue to build on our walk-through by providing you with steps on how to read a specific single node, as well as multiple nodes, from our XML file.